bcheidemann/riptree2/README.md

 riptree2 is a Rust rewrite of the Unix tree command.
-It aims to be a drop in replacement (`alias tree="rt --compat"`) with some quality of life improvements, such as automatically respecting ignore files.
+It aims to be a drop in replacement (`alias tree="rt --compat"`) with some quality of life improvements, such as respecting ignore files by default.

 # Current Status